Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Dighton’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is required prior to sod installation in Dighton’s glacial till and rocky upland soils.
-Mandatory soil testing should be conducted through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, texture, compaction, and contamination.
-Dighton soils are typically acidic (pH 5.5–6.5); lime applications of 50–100 lbs per 1,000 sq ft are often necessary to achieve the target pH of 6.0–7.0.
-Utilize the USDA Web Soil Survey to identify drainage classifications and seasonal water tables.
-Site preparation includes removal of existing vegetation, rough grading (minimum 1–2% slope away from structures), incorporation of 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
-Always coordinate with Dig Safe (811) at least 72 hours before excavation to protect underground utilities.
+A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, texture, compaction, contamination).
+Dighton’s soils are often glacial till, rocky, or marine clay, with typical pH 5.5–6.5; lime (50–100 lbs per 1,000 sq ft) is recommended to reach the 6.0–7.0 target.
+The USDA Web Soil Survey provides drainage and water table data.
+Preparation includes removing vegetation, rough grading (1–2% slope from structures), incorporating 1–3 inches of compost, and final grading with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

-Sod installation near wetlands or streams in Dighton is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), which establishes 25–50 foot buffer zones.
-Projects within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit from the Conservation Commission.
-Immediate stabilization of disturbed soil (within 24–48 hours) is required to prevent erosion and protect water quality.
-Sod provides superior erosion control compared to seeding, reducing sediment transport into Massachusetts waterways.
-Advance consultation, environmental impact documentation, and scheduled inspections are essential for compliance.
+Sod installation near wetlands or streams falls under the Wetlands Protection Act (M.G.L. c.
+131, § 40), requiring 25–50 foot buffer zones and permits (RDA/NOI) within jurisdiction.
+Immediate stabilization (within 24–48 hours) is mandated to prevent erosion and protect water quality.
+Tree and root zone protection, as well as MS4 stormwater coordination, are essential.
+Sod provides superior erosion control compared to seeding, reducing sediment runoff into Massachusetts waterways.
+Early consultation with the Conservation Commission and thorough environmental documentation are required for compliance.

 Dighton Conservation Commission